Treat Sciatica, Slip Discs & Nerve Pain Without Rush.

 Truth

 We treat the person, not the picture.
-Many scary-looking MRIs belong to pain-free people.
+Many concerning MRI findings do not match severe symptoms.

 We do not treat the MRI paper.
 We treat you.
 First we listen.
 Then we check strength, sensation, reflexes, and movement with our hands.
-Scan only if it changes treatment.
-This avoids unnecessary expense and saves your hard-earned money.
+Scan only if it changes treatment, so the next step is based on your symptoms and function.

 Can spine and nerve pain improve without surgery?